If you can't find an answer to your question, post it here.

 How do I post a route?

-Once you have done that, click on the green arrow and you will create a route.
+OR upload a training first. once you have done that, click on the green arrow and you will create a route.

 Why did you reject my route?

 Normally this is due to the lack of a proper route description.
 Describe the route in detail, so that everyone knows what to expect when riding it .